mauroviniciussilva/read-csv-as-array/README.md

 ## Introduction

-A simple way to convert a CSV file into a array.
+A simple way to convert a CSV file into an array.

 ## Install